mcproxy/mcproxy/debug/README.md

 Packet Dropper
 ==============
-With the packet dropper it is possible to interrupt links without changing interface states. packet_dropper configure an interface to drop all outgoing packets (Maybe it is nessesary to run it on both sides of the connection).
+With the _Packet Dropper_ it is possible to interrupt links without changing interface states.
+It configures an interface to drop all outgoing packets (**Hint**: It is nessesary to run it on both sides of the connection).

 #### Usage
 To interrupt the link: